 It’s a huge problem.
 TCC is doing its part by establishing the Women’s Center STEM Promise Scholarship Program.

 What does the scholarship provide?

-The TCC Women’s Center STEM Promise Program pays the full cost of tuition and fees for up to 4 semesters.
+The TCC Women’s Center STEM Promise Program pays the full cost of tuition and fees for up to 2 years.
 You will graduate having paid $0 in tuition, ready to enter a career or to transfer to a 4-year college!

 You'll enjoy TCC's smaller class sizes and interaction with professors who are interested in your success.